MiniBlister/platinum-weather-card/README.md

 The design goals for the card are:

-- Totally configurable with a gui editor (no more yaml)
+- Totally configurable with a gui editor (no more YAML, although YAML is still supported)
 - A ridiculous amount of flexibilty, as we can not possibbly guess everyone's use case

 # Installation